Raimel Tapia Player Props: Red Sox vs. Diamondbacks

 Raimel Tapia At The Plate

-- Tapia has three doubles, a home run and eight walks while batting .265.
+- Tapia has three doubles, a home run and eight walks while hitting .274.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.